Preventing Spam in WPForms

 Throughout this tutorial, we’ll cover how to configure the available anti-spam options.

-Enabling Anti-Spam Protection
+Enabling Modern Anti-Spam Protection

-The Enable anti-spam protection option should be toggled on by default, but you can check it here.
+The Enable modern anti-spam protection option should be toggled on by default, but you can check it here.

 With this setting enabled, your form will not submit if a bot triggers the anti-spam protections.